Our goal is to help you achieve Sustainability and ZeroWaste in the 21st century.

 Sound Resource Management Group, Inc. has been working to shrink pollution footprints, reduce waste and conserve resources throughout the US and Canada since 1987.
 We have experience working with hundreds of businesses, governments, and non-profit organizations.

-♦ Recycling Market Prices – updated through September 2019.
-Prices for recycled materials continue to exhibit the volatility and downward trends that began in the second quarter of 2017, much of it in reaction to China’s National Sword campaign to decrease contaminants and garbage in recycled materials imported into China.
+♦ Recycling Market Prices – updated through December 2019.
+Prices for recycled materials in 2019 exhibited the volatility and downward trends that began in the second quarter of 2017, much of it in reaction to China’s National Sword campaign to decrease contaminants and garbage in recycled materials imported into China.
 During the third quarter of 2017 the Chinese government announced plans to ban imports of some recycled materials.
 These bans took effect early in 2018 and have strongly affected mixed plastics and mixed paper, as well as depressing other paper and paperboard prices.
 In the Puget Sound (WA) region average end-user market prices net of shipping costs for curbside collected materials tended to move up after the June 2018 drop to $41 a ton.
 However, in December they dropped back to $44 per ton.
 Average prices had peaked at $147 per ton in March of 2017, the peak of the second pricing cycle following the 2007-08 financial markets driven Great Recession.
-Average prices by May, June and July this year fell to 35-year historic lows at $26 per ton.
+The tentative good news is that average prices may be bottoming out at or near the December 2019 bottom of $24, which is a 35-year historic low.
+The downtrend flattened out from May through December.

 ♦ Two Recent 2018 Presentations Available — One on energy, environmental and economic trade-offs that are confronted when managing wastes for sustainability and resiliency (here).
 These slides were presented at the 2018 Northwest Regional Economic Conference.
 The other an in depth look at recycling prices that affect the economics of recycling (here) presented in the Green Business Certification International TRUE Markets 2018 webinar series.
 Both presentations provide graphs and information critical for making sound choices among recycling and disposal material management options.